EnronChain/Enron/docs/governance/best_practices.md

 ## Community Outreach

 Engagement is likely to be critical to the success of a proposal.
-The degree to which you engage with Enron community should be relative to the potential impact that your proposal may have on the stakeholders.
-This guide does not cover all ways of engaging: you could bring your idea to a podcast or a hackathon, host an AMA on [Reddit](https://www.reddit.com/r/enron) or host a Q&A (questions & answers).
+The degree to which you engage with Echelon community should be relative to the potential impact that your proposal may have on the stakeholders.
+This guide does not cover all ways of engaging: you could bring your idea to a podcast or a hackathon, host an AMA on [Reddit](https://www.reddit.com/r/echelon) or host a Q&A (questions & answers).
 We encourage you to experiment and use your strengths to introduce proposal ideas and gather feedback.

 There are many different ways to engage.
 One strategy involves a few stages of engagement before and after submitting a proposal on chain. **Why do it in stages?** It's a more conservative approach to save resources.
 The idea is to check in with key stakeholders at each stage before investing more resources into developing your proposal.